-- Complete the Orientation Workshop for Interpreters in the Nevada Courts. - Pass the NCSC Written Exam with a minimum score of 80%. - Pass the NCSC Oral Examination with a minimum score of 70% in all sections. - Provide verification of Nevada courtroom observation (40 hours in total for previous 12 months). - Submit a Nevada Request for Credential Application to the Administrative Office of the Courts. - Submit two (2) fingerprint cards; for a background check to be conducted prior to working in Nevada courts and successfully pass the criminal history check. - Pay filing and processing fee as noted in the current fee schedule. - A passport size photograph. - Has sworn to the oath set forth in NRS 50.054 (see Section 4.5.2 below) and the Canons set forth in the Code of Professional Responsibility for Interpreters in Nevada Courts, administered by a judge holding office within the State of Nevada, an officer of the court, or judge's designee.
+- Completed the Written Orientation Workshop for Court Interpreters in the Nevada Courts. - Passed the NCSC Written Exam with a minimum score of 80%. - Completed the Oral Orientation Workshop for Court Interpreters in the Nevada Courts. - Passed the NCSC Oral Examination with a minimum score of 70% in all sections. - Provided verification of Nevada courtroom observation (40 hours in total for previous 12 months). - Submitted a Nevada Court Interpreter Certification or Registration Status Request to the Administrative Office of the Courts. - Submitted one fingerprint card for a background check and successfully passed the criminal history check.
+Has sworn to the oath set forth in NRS 50.054 and the Canons set forth in the Code of Professional Responsibility for Interpreters in Nevada Courts

-Nevada Certified Court Interpreter with a Master-Level Designation - A Master Level designation is given to Nevada Credentialed Court Interpreters who have achieved the above credentials, and additionally the interpreters have:
+Nevada Certified Court Interpreter with a Master-Level Designation - A Master Level designation is given to Nevada Certified Court Interpreters who have achieved the above credentials, and additionally the interpreters have:

-Achieved a score of 80% or higher on the NCSC Written Exam; and achieved a score of 80% or higher on all three parts of the NCSC Oral Exam; or Passed the Federal Court Interpreter Certification Examination.
+Achieved a score of 80% or higher on the NCSC Written Exam and achieved a score of 80% or higher on all three parts of the NCSC Oral Exam; or Passed the Federal Court Interpreter Certification Examination.
+Nevada Conditionally Approved Court Interpreter Designation - To be considered for the classification of the Conditionally Approved status, a candidate must: